cooroo/hackintosh/README.md

 ## Why minimal

-There are many tutorial and builds around the hackintosh community, but most of them use a lot of clover config and kexts, and those value/kexts lacks of explaination.
+There are many tutorial and builds around the hackintosh community, but most of them use a lot of clover config and kexts, and those value/kexts lacks of explanation.
 I tried to search the meaning of the clover config item, but neither clover wiki nor forum (even golden builds) offer an answers.
 When someone ask questions in tonymacx or other hackintosh forums, most of time what they get is not an answers, but an EFI.zip.
-Sometimes an EFI.zip is shortcut to success maybe, but the "blackbox" do not offer any knowleage to solve problems.
+Sometimes an EFI.zip is shortcut to success maybe, but the "blackbox" do not offer any knowledge to solve problems.

 So I want to build a hackintosh with minimal config and kexts, maybe I don't know how they works in detail, but I know what they use for at least.